lrq3000/hexiano/README.md

 Feedback
 --------------

-If you found any bug or have a suggestion for an amazing new feature you would like to see in Hexiano, feel free to post a request in the github issue tracker:
+If you have found any bug or have a suggestion for an amazing new feature you would like to see in Hexiano, feel free to post a request in the github issue tracker:

 https://github.com/lrq3000/hexiano/issues